OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 ++++++++++++

 A ``VarSystem`` is a system that is created for an assembly boundary output for which a derivative is required in an outer scope.
+It performs little calculation.